dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 ---
-title: Lazy loading CSS
+title: Lazy Loading CSS
 desc: Loading JavaScript at the end is common but for a faster website one should load big CSS files at the end as well.
 Learn how to defer CSS loading which makes your website superfast.
 PageSpeed is a tool by google where you can find the website speed.
 keywords: defer css, lazy load css, load css at the end
 author: sharathdt
-tags: Jekyll SEO
+tags: Jekyll SEO Web-Design
 ---

 <img alt="" title="" itemprop="thumbnailUrl" src="/images/lazy-load-css-for-fast-website.jpg">